JannisHoch/copro/docs/Execution.rst

     Usage: copro_runner [OPTIONS] CFG

     Main command line script to execute the model.
     All settings are read from cfg-file.
     One cfg-file is required argument to train, test, and evaluate the model.
+    Multiple classifiers are trained based on different train-test data combinations.
-Additional cfg-files can be provided as optional arguments, whereby each file corresponds to one projection to be made.
+    Additional cfg-files for multiple projections can be provided as optional arguments, whereby each file corresponds to one projection to be made.
+    Per projection, each classifiers is used to create separate projection outcomes per time step (year).
+    All outcomes are combined after each time step to obtain the common projection outcome.

     Args:     CFG (str): (relative) path to cfg-file

     Options:
-    -proj, --projection-settings PATH   path to cfg-file with settings for a projection run
+    -plt, --make_plots        add additional output plots

-    -v, --verbose                       command line switch to turn on verbose mode --help                              Show this message and exit.
+    -v, --verbose             command line switch to turn on verbose mode

 This help information can be also accessed with